zuozhenggh/learning-library/analytics-library/oas-new/augmented-analytics/augmented-analytics.md

     ![](./images/hr3-11.png "plus icon and Save Data icon")

-12. Save Data will automatically attempts to name the dataset New Dataset1.
+12. Save Data will automatically attempt to name the dataset New Dataset1.
 Because this is an invalid table name in an Oracle Database you may see an error stating "Table name is invalid".
 You need to change the name to something like PRED_EMP_ATTRIT.
 There seems to be a bug as even after changing the Table name to a valid value the error will not go away.
 Ignore this error and click the Save As option along the top right hand side of the page.

     ![](./images/hr3-12.png "Save data config panel")